Greg Camarillo: Miami Dolphins

 On September 2, 2007, the Miami Dolphins claimed Camarillo off waivers.
-On December 16, 2007, Camarillo caught a 64-yard touchdown pass from Cleo Lemon in overtime against the Baltimore Ravens, clinching the Miami Dolphins' first and only win of the 2007 NFL season.
+On December 16, Camarillo caught a 64-yard touchdown pass from Cleo Lemon in overtime against the Baltimore Ravens, clinching the Dolphins' first and only win of the 2007 NFL season.
 It was the longest offensive play for the Dolphins in 2007.
 Camarillo had a career-high 109 receiving yards and one touchdown.
 This was Camarillo's first touchdown since high school, since he failed to score during his four seasons at Stanford.
 In the following week, a 28–7 loss to the New England Patriots, Camarillo recorded his second professional touchdown when he scored on a 21-yard pass reception.

 Camarillo's third pro touchdown came on October 5, 2008, on a 17-yard second-quarter pass from Chad Pennington, in a 17–10 victory over the San Diego Chargers.

 On November 20, 2008, Camarillo signed a three-year, $6 million contract extension.
 Three days later, he caught what would be his fourth and final touchdown of the season, as later on he suffered a torn ACL against the New England Patriots and was subsequently placed on season-ending injured reserve.

 In the 2009 NFL season, Camarillo did not drop a single pass thrown to him, earning him a reputation as a safe pair of hands in a pinch.